 Grieving people may need to tell their story over and over again, sometimes in minute detail.
 Please be patient.
 Retelling the story is a way of dealing with and accepting death.
 The pain lessens with each retelling.
 You are assisting your loved one in healing by listening patiently and compassionately.

 If the person in mourning does not want to talk, do not press.
 Often, simply being in your company brings them comfort.
-If you can’t think of anything to say, simply make eye contact, squeeze their hand, or give them a reassuring hug.
+If you can’t think of anything to say, simply make eye contact,

 Offer your assistance.
 Inquire about what you can do to assist the bereaved person.
 Offer to assist with a specific task, such as funeral arrangements, or simply be available to hang out with or as a shoulder to cry on.
 The cremation services in Lakewood, WA are available to provide you with additional information.
 We understand how difficult it is to be in this situation.
 Please do not hesitate to contact us or visit our office.